 The MSA Team shall designate a lead reviewer to perform the initial review of each rate proposal.
 Once the rate increase proposal is made through SERFF, the MSA Review will resemble a state-specific review process.

-The MSA Team will meet periodically to discuss the review and determine any needed correspondence with the insurer.
+The MSA Team will meet regularly to assign MSA Team member responsibilities, discuss the review, determine any needed correspondence with the insurer and establish timelines.
+NAIC staff will assist in facilitating MSA Team member meetings and communications.
 Objections and communications with filers will be conducted through SERFF, like any state-specific filing or Compact filing, to maintain a record of the key review items.
 Other supplemental communication between the insurer and the MSA Team or supporting NAIC and Compact staff, may occur, such as conference calls or emails, as appropriate.

 The timeframe for completing the MSA Team’s review and drafting the MSA Advisory Report will be dependent upon the completeness of the rate proposal and the size and complexity of the block of policies for which the rate increase applies.
 The MSA Team may utilize a “queue” process for managing workload and resources for incoming rate increase proposals through SERFF.
 The timeliness of any necessary communication between the MSA Team and the insurer to resolve questions or request/receive additional information about the rate proposal will affect the completion of the review.